-If you find that your headset is not working correctly during class, you can click the “Meeting” button found to the top right of the classroom, then select “Audio Wizard Setup” from the drop-down list.
+If you already in an Adobe Connect classroom, you can access the Audio Setup Wizard by clicking the “Meeting” button found to the top right of the classroom, and then selecting “Audio Wizard Setup” from the drop-down list.

 If you get to the end of the Audio Setup Wizard and your headset is still not working properly, keep reading for further instructions.

 Adobe Connect regularly releases updates to its application (or add-in, if you are using a browser).
 Kolbe administration notifies students and parents in advance of these updates via Schoology posts.
 However, if the steps in the above sections have not resolved your headset issues, you should verify that your Adobe Connect application or add-in is up to date in case you missed an update from Kolbe.

 To do this, you need to run the Adobe Connect Diagnostics Test.
 This test can be accessed a couple of ways.
 The easiest (and recommended) way is to visit the URL below, which will open and run the test from within your internet browser (you should bookmark this link, as Adobe Connect may be updated several times throughout the school year):

 Note: Make sure your browser allows pop-ups for the above URL, as, if needed, you will be prompted to update the application via a pop-up.

 If you are in the middle of class when you experience issues, you can also reach the diagnostics test from within the classroom.
 Click the “Help” button located at the top-right of the classroom, then select “Troubleshooting” from the drop-down menu.
 This will open and run the diagnostics test in your internet browser.
 (Make sure your browser allows pop-ups for the above URL, as, if needed, you will be prompted to update the application via a pop-up.)